tcheukueppoo/wfmux/README.md

 ### Pop-up Terminal

-Just launch a pop-up tmux pane do to stuffs in there and press ctrl-D to exit.
+Just launch a pop-up tmux pane to do stuffs in there and press ctrl-D to exit.

 [![asciicast](https://asciinema.org/a/dNeEeOoTQ0zyRUbr2ujNtltQY.svg)](https://asciinema.org/a/dNeEeOoTQ0zyRUbr2ujNtltQY)

 ### Wfmux Plugins

+We have other wfmux operations you can explore, check them with `wfmux --help`.
-You can add more wfmux operations by writing plugins.
+You add wfmux operations by writing plugins.
 Wfmux loads files with names ending with `.wfmux.sh` at `~/.config/wfmux/plugins`.

 Here is an example of wfmux plugin which displays in tmux the name of the current branch: